contents

 A JUICY DIVERSION

-I highly recommend “Mega Green” by Knudsen, it mixes apple, peach, pineapple, banana, mango (low acid fruits) with spirulina, chlorella, and green grasses.
-It might sound like bad food combining: grasses with fruit, but it's not.
+I highly recommend some of those mixed greens juices.
+One in particular* mixes apple, peach, pineapple, banana, mango (low acid fruits) with spirulina, chlorella, and green grasses.
+It might sound like bad food combining: grasses with fruit, but it's not. * Mega Greens

 It’s rare to get anything like it anywhere from any source, but, man, this is one tasty way to get a bunch of potassium and all kinds of chlorophyll (why leaves are green, the very bottom of the food chain).
 It tastes nothing like swamp water, not that I know the difference.
 Chlorophyll is the definitive Life Force, live and direct to your musculature from the Sol (the sun) and Mama Earth.
 Earthy.
 Look for it or something like it.